Faculty Coordinator: Gender, Women & Sexuality Studies

 Ph.D.
 Sociology, University of California Santa Barbara

-In general my classes focus on politics, poverty, and resistance in the Third World, typically through the lens of gender.
-I passionately believe that as citizens of the most powerful country in the world we are in part responsible for global policies implemented in our name.
-It is therefore my goal to enable students to understand the historical record regarding transnational policies and empower them to envision and create alternatives at all levels.
+In general my classes focus on politics, poverty, and resistance in the Third World, typically through the lenses of gender and feminism.
+I passionately believe that as residents of the most powerful country in the world we are in part responsible for global policies implemented in our name and with our money.
+It is therefore my goal to enable students to understand the historical and contemporary record regarding transnational policies and empower them to envision and create alternatives at all levels.

 Recent blog posts by Julie Shayne on teaching and social justice are linked below: